Jorge Porcel: Film career

 Many of Porcel and Olmedo's movies in the 1970s and 1980s were adult-oriented comedies.
 Conservative Argentine authorities rated these movies as PM-18 (age 18 and above), except for some movies planned for family audiences, which had "tamer" content.
 These movies are considered to be the pinnacle of Argentina's sexy comedy movie genre.
 Most of these movies were directed by Gerardo Sofovich or his brother Hugo.
 Porcel virtually stopped appearing in these movies after the accidental death of Olmedo, which left him clinically depressed.

 Television career

-Porcel had many hit TV shows as well, including Operación Ja Ja (both the 1960s original and the 1980s remake) and Polémica en el bar (Debate at the Café), where he had celebrated moments of comedy with fellow comedian Juan Carlos Altavista.
+Porcel had many hit TV shows as well, including Operación Ja Ja (both the 1960s original and the 1980s remake) and Polémica en el bar (Debate at the Café).
+He joined the panel of Polémica en el bar, hosted by Gerardo Sofovich, in 1972, alongside actors such as Javier Portales, Fidel Pintos, Juan Carlos Altavista and Adolfo García Grau.
+That same year, he partnered for the first time with Alberto Olmedo—a collaboration that would be repeated many times in film—on the television programme Fresco y Batata.
+The duo established a new model of comedy known as Argentine sex comedy (comedia picaresca), which achieved great success in the 1970s and 1980s.
+In Polémica en el bar, Porcel had celebrated moments of comedy with fellow comedian Juan Carlos Altavista.
 Most of these TV efforts were linked to the Sofovich brothers.
 He also did Las Gatitas Y Ratones de Porcel (Little Cats & Mice of Porcel).